Firedraakon/jonhenryposs/content/projects/highvacuum/index.md

 {{< columns >}}
 ###
 I've always tended to collect pumps.
 I'm not entirely sure what motivates my interests in fluid moving devices, but having a large collection of pumps on hand has often been useful.
-Creating a high vacuum environment, that is down to somewhere around \\(1.31578947 × 10^-8\\) atmospheres, is something of the ultimate challenge in pumping.
-Down past \\(10^-3\\) torr or so, gas stops behaving like fluid and starts behaving like a bunch of particles bouncing around without ever touching each other and pumping has to get a bit more creative.
+Creating a high vacuum environment, that is down to somewhere around \\(1.31578947 × 10^{-8}\\) atmospheres, is something of the ultimate challenge in pumping.
+Down past \\(10^{-3}\\) torr or so, gas stops behaving like fluid and starts behaving like a bunch of particles bouncing around without ever touching each other and pumping has to get a bit more creative.
 There's also the issue of offgassign, where something like a fingerprint or a material with low vapor pressure like tin or most plastics evaporates enough to affect the vacuum.

 <!--divider-->

 ###
 That said, high vacuum is useful for a variety of experiments.
-Creating metalic coating through physical vapor deposition (more on that later), creating nonreative environments for high voltage equipment, etc all require high vacuum.
+Creating metallic coating through physical vapor deposition (more on that later), creating nonreactive environments for high voltage equipment, etc all require high vacuum.
 I already had a surprising collection of vacuum equipment on hand, so when my friend Chris suggested we do some high vacuum projects I said I had just the thing.
 {{< /columns >}}

 {{< screenshot src="featured.jpg" alt="Example image description" >}}